wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (b) the accredited body or the FMA gives the licensed auditor or his or her representative an opportunity to make written submissions on the matter within that notice period.

+    Section 15(1)(c): amended, on 1 April 2014, by [section 128(3)][125] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 15(2): amended, on 1 April 2014, by [section 128(3)][125] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 16 FMA must have regard to limits on overseas auditors

-*   The FMA must, in considering what conditions to impose under [section 15(1)(c)][24] in respect of an overseas auditor, have regard to any limitations on the overseas auditor's ability to act in respect of an audit that are imposed by or in relation to any certificate, registration, licence, or other authorisation that entitles the overseas auditor to act as an auditor in a country, state, or territory outside New Zealand.
+*   The FMA must, in considering what conditions to impose under [section 15(1)(c)][25] in respect of an overseas auditor, have regard to any limitations on the overseas auditor's ability to act in respect of an audit that are imposed by or in relation to any certificate, registration, licence, or other authorisation that entitles the overseas auditor to act as an auditor in a country, state, or territory outside New Zealand.

 #### Duration of licence